Who can open an

 the account holder.

-Authorised dealers should convert the
+AD should convert the FCNR(B) deposits on

-FCNR(B) deposits on maturity into resident rupee deposit accounts or RFC A/c
+maturity into resident rupee deposit accounts or RFC A/c (if the depositor is

-(if the depositor is eligible to open RFC A/c), at the option of the account
+eligible to open RFC A/c), at the option of the account holder.

 |

-NRE A/cs should be designated as resident A/cs
+NRE A/cs should be re-designated as

 |

-NRO A/cs
+NRO

-may be designated as resident rupee A/cs upon return of the account holder
+A/cs may be designated as resident rupee A/cs upon return of the account holder

 for good.

-When a
+When

-resident Indian becomes a person resident outside India, his existing
+a resident Indian becomes a person resident outside India, his existing

 resident account should be designated as NRO A/c.